Russian car recycling levy shreds free-trade hopes

 WORDS BUT NO ACTION

-The Russian government says the fee on imported cars, which ranges from 430 euros for a small car to 150,000 euros (127,681 pounds) on a heavy construction vehicle, is one of the measures it is taking to address the issue.
+The Russian government says the fee on imported cars, which ranges from 430 euros for a small car to 150,000 euros ($200,000) on a heavy construction vehicle, is one of the measures it is taking to address the issue.

 But while the Trade and Industry Ministry has said the money will be used to set up state-sponsored car scrapping infrastructure, it has not given details of when and how this will be done.
 Cars manufactured in Russia will not be hit with the fee as long as producers set up drop-off points at their own expense to collect old vehicles for recycling.